 If you are vegetarian, you want to make sure that you look for plant-based enzymes, as many enzymes are sourced from the internal organs of animals.

 Beano is a brand name for the digestive enzyme alpha-galactosidase.
-When taken before meals beano will prevent gas caused by certain foods.
+When taken before meals Beano will prevent gas caused by certain foods.
 Alpha-galactosidase breaks down certain complex sugars called polysaccharides and oligosaccharides which are found in beans and legumes, nuts, whole grains, and cruciferous vegetables.
 It is the fermentation of these complex sugars in the large intestine that causes uncomfortable gas and bloating.
 By breaking these sugars down before they reach the large intestine, gas and bloating can be avoided.

 As with all digestive enzymes, Beano must be taken before meals for the best results.

 “Beano” is not the most desirable source of the alpha-galactosidase enzyme.
-Beano contains the artificial sweetener mannitol may cause stomach upset or diarrhoea.
+Beano contains the artificial sweetener mannitol may cause stomach upset or diarrhea.
 Those with an intolerance to gluten should not take Beano as it contains wheat.
 Beano is not vegetarian friendly as it contains animal ingredients such as gelatin, cod, flounder and red fish.
 There are other manufacturers of the enzyme alpha-galactosidase, it may be worth seeking out a more pure source.

 Gas-X is a pharmaceutical preparation having Simethicone and Calcium Carbonate as it’s active ingredients.
 Simethicone reduces the surface tension of trapped gas bubbles, dispersing them and allowing them to be more easily eliminated.
 Calcium carbonate acts to give fast relief from the discomfort of gas and bloating.